glevyhas/pix-plot/README.md

 # TSNE Image Browser

 This repository hosts source code that visualizes tens of thousands of images in a two dimensional projection in which similar images are clustered together.
-The image analysis leverages Tensorflow's Inception bindings, and the visualization layer leverages a custom performant WebGL viewer.
+The image analysis leverages Tensorflow's Inception bindings, and the visualization layer leverages a custom WebGL viewer.

 ![App preview](./assets/images/preview.png?raw=true)